Below is my annual repost on marathon recovery.

 - Rest.
 Don’t worry – your fitness won’t disappear if you take it easy.
 Walking for 15-20 minutes, or a quick swim or bike ride to get the blood flowing can help you feel better.
 Running is usually not a great idea right away, though some people find that a short (1-2 mile) jog the next day is helpful.

 - Massage.
-While a massage immediately after the race can aggravate your muscles, it’s great in the days after.
+While a massage immediately after the race can aggravate your muscles, and there's no evidence to show it will reduce soreness, it’s great in the days after.

 - Keep eating.
 Be sure to fuel your body with a diet that’s rich in complex carbohydrates as well as protein.
-Eat as many calories as you like, but try to make sure you’re eating good foods.
+Eat as many calories as you like, but try to make sure you’re eating good, nutrient dense foods.
 And by all means keep hydrating well.

 - Relax.
 Don’t feel any pressure to rush back.
 Go for an easy jog 5-7 days after the race if you like, but don’t worry if you don’t feel great.
-Full recovery will probably take a month or so.
+Full recovery will probably take a month or so, though that varies greatly from athlete to athlete.

 Finally, a note about stretching.
 If your day job is as a contortionist or ballet dancer, by all means stretch like mad, since you need that range of motion.
 Otherwise, stretching is probably not going to do you any good right now.
 Despite what you may hear, it will do nothing to decrease your soreness, flush lactic acid, remove toxins or any of that nonsense.